Fzf-z/BoardLab/README.md

-# BoardLab Pro - Electronics Diagnosis Platform
+# BoardLab - Electronics Diagnosis Platform

 BoardLab is a desktop application designed for electronics repair technicians and engineers.
 It streamlines the process of reverse engineering and diagnosing circuit boards (PCBs) by combining high-resolution image mapping with real-time hardware measurements and efficient data management.